Battlepillars/Wro/README.md

 My part of the team effort is the documentation and images you'll see below.

 ## Leonard Kolo

 <div align="center">
     <a href="img/leonard.jpg" target="_blank">
         <img width="300" src="img/leonard.jpg">
     </a>
 </div>

 Hi!
 I'm Leonard from Germany and I'm 15 years old, currently attending the Max Steenbeck Gymnasium in Cottbus.
 This is not my first WRO season.
 Last year I participated in the Robo Mission category and this year me and my team wanted to try something new so we are participating now in the category Future Engineers.
-My hobby’s are go karting playing games building LEGO and flying drone.
+My hobby’s are go karting, playing games, building LEGO and flying drone.

 Ich bringe meine technische Expertise in den Bereichen Roboterbau, Komponentenrecherche und -auswahl sowie in der Entwicklung und Fertigung von 3D-gedruckten Bauteilen ein, die für die mechanische Realisierung unseres Projekts von entscheidender Bedeutung sind.